rust-lang-ua/learn_rust_together/communicate.md

 # :speech_balloon: Rust Community

-Curated list of chats and forums about Rust.
+Curated list of chats, news streams and forums about Rust.
 You may get help with Rust on those resources.

 ## :speaking_head: Chats